Icinga/icinga2/doc/9-icinga2-api.md

   /v1/objects/comments             | Endpoint for [Comment](6-object-types.md#objecttype-comment) objects.
   /v1/objects/downtimes            | Endpoint for [Downtime](6-object-types.md#objecttype-downtime) objects.

-Make sure that your API user has the appropriate [permissions](9-icinga2-api.md#icinga2-api-permissions) to manipulate config objects.

 ### <a id="icinga2-api-config-objects-cluster-sync"></a> API Objects and Cluster Config Sync

 Newly created or updated objects can be synced throughout your Icinga 2 cluster.
 Set the `zone` attribute to the zone this object belongs to and let the API and cluster handle the rest.

-Objects without zone attribute are only synced in the same (HA) zone.
+Objects without a zone attribute are only synced in the same zone the Icinga instance belongs to.

 > **Note**
 >